ShusakuASANO/KYOCHAN_Chiral/README.md

 demo_spreadsheet: Example of the spreadsheet file that can be read and executed from KYOCHAN.

+spreadsheet_template.xlsx: Template excel file to make spreadsheet.
+You can fill in the excel table and copy them to the blank txt file to make spreadsheet that can be read from KYOCHAN.

 **Hardware requirement**

 Syringe pump: Many models of the syringe pumps are supported in KYOCHAN_Chiral.
 It should have a USB or RS-232 connection port.
 Pump11 Elite or PHD ULTRA(Harvard Apparatus) is recommended.